-- The most obvious symptoms are a rhythmic shaking of one or more limbs, frequently the hands or arms.
+The most obvious symptoms are a rhythmic shaking of one or more limbs, frequently the hands or arms.
 This can lead to difficulty in writing, signing their name, holding utensils to eat, and more.

-Alcoholism shakes can lead to secondary injuries from the loss of coordination and balance issues.
+Alcoholic shakes can also lead to secondary injuries from the loss of coordination and balance issues.
 These injuries can occur due to the individual’s general clumsiness, loss of coordination and balance, unsteady gait, and multiple similar injuries.
 There may even be a loss of peripheral nervous system functionality, leading to weakness, tingling, and even burning feelings in extremities.

-If you or someone you know may be experiencing alcoholism shakes, ignoring the problem and hoping it will go away can mean much more trouble down the road.
+If you or someone you know may be experiencing alcoholic shakes, ignoring the problem and hoping it will go away can mean much more trouble down the road.